Guandaline/graph_weave/docs/adr/ADR-002-adoption-of-design-patterns.md

     * **Learning Curve:** New developers joining the project will need to understand the architectural patterns and abstractions before being fully productive.

 * **Neutral/Other:**
-    * **Code Naming:** The use of terms like "Fortify" and "nala" will be kept internal to the project's infrastructure layer to avoid confusion with domain-specific logic.
+    * **Code Naming:** The use of terms like "Fortify" and "graph" will be kept internal to the project's infrastructure layer to avoid confusion with domain-specific logic.